andrew-braun/deutsche-ny-reisepass-appointment-notification/README.md

 # Optional
 HEADLESS=true    # Set to false to see browser DEBUG=false      # Set to true for verbose logging

+# Proxy (optional - use if your server's IP is blocked)
+PROXY_SERVER=    # Example: socks5://localhost:9050 or http://user:pass@proxy:port
 ```

+**Note on Proxies**: If your server's IP is blocked by the German consulate website (connection timeouts), you'll need to route traffic through a proxy.
+See the "Proxy Configuration" section below.

 4. **Test notifications:**